 Cedar Chest Plans

 These cedar chest plans are perfect for building a simple container for storing loose things.
-I built mine to store our collection of bird food and other birding supplies.
-I am planning to build another one to store jeans and t-shirts.
+I constructed this cedar chest as a place to store our collection of birdseed and other birding supplies.
+I plan to build another one for jeans and T-shirts.

 Cedar Chest